 - Encryption strength and security – to keep you secure when online.

-- Effectiveness of privacy policies – to help ensure your online activity is kept hidden from prying eyes.
+- Zero logging policies – to help ensure your online activity is kept hidden from prying eyes, there should be no records kept to incriminate you in the first place.

 - No restrictions on bandwidth or file types – to let you stream or download as much as you like, whenever you like.